 This scoring system generates a number score for each culvert and provides an objective ranking of potential fish passage improvement projects.
 This information helps partners identify the potential projects that have the most ecological benefit to the aquatic system and make the most of limited resources.
 We use this culvert prioritization protocol as a planning tool and for facilitating discussions with permitting agencies, property owners and land managers, and the Alaska Department of Transportation & Public Facilities.

 This data has been integrated into an online mapping tool to provide a visual tool for interpreting the prioritization data and assisting with planning efforts.
-In 2022 we updated the Culvert Mapper into a new online mapping tool, but the original Culvert Mapper is still available below.
+In 2022 we updated the Culvert Mapper into a new online mapping tool.

 We’re also in the process of moving our culvert photo library into the public sphere for all to access.
 Stay tuned for that link!